 2. All educators must agree to abide by the Texas Educators' Code of Ethics.

 3. To be admitted, applicants must have at least 15 credit hours in the certification area (e.g. math, chemistry, etc.) and a minimum 2.5 cumulative GPA.
-In addition, if your coursework was taken more than 10 years ago, faculty will review your transcript for currency and may require you to take the PACT (see below for details).
+In addition, if your coursework was taken more than 10 years ago, faculty will review your transcript for currency and may require you to take either additional coursework or the PACT (see below for details).

 If you hold a degree, you must apply to BOTH the University of Texas at Austin and the UTeach program.